 This taste-safe slime is made from psyllium husk powder, which is the main ingredient in Metamucil.
 Some tutorials actually call for Metamucil, but I’d rather use regular psyllium husk powder for several reasons.

-Lastly, my kids are very strong-willed and apparently the slime is just not as fun to play with if they don’t get to choose its colour!
+Lastly, my kids are very strong-willed and apparently the slime is just not as fun to play with if they don’t get to choose its color!

 Most tutorials will show you how to make psyllium husk slime using a microwave, but I prefer to cook mine on the stovetop and that is what I will be describing in this post.